mesolitica/malaya/example/generator/README.rst

 T5 in Malaya is quite unique, most of the text generative model we found on the internet like GPT2 or Markov, simply just continue prefix input from user, but not for T5 Malaya.
-We want to generate an article or karangan like high school when the users give ‘isu penting’.
+We want to generate an article or karangan like high school when the users give ‘isi penting’.

 .. code:: python